sirdog9001/EnduraNet-Docs/docs/edit/edit-history.md

 - `Date Member was Certified` may not be in the

 ## Deletion
 Deletion requires [can_delete_cert_history](../permissions.md#basic-permissions).
-If the user looking at the form has it, a "Delete Record" button will be visible at the editing form.
+If the user looking at the form has it a "Delete Record" button will be adjacent to the "Edit Record" button.
+A `Certification History to Edit` will need to be selected first before clicking "Delete Record".

-Once clicked, the member will get a confirmation alert.
-It will advise the user that deletions are irreversible and, that by doing so, there will be immediate ramifications to the expiry calculations of the member with the relevant record.
-From there the user may either back out or confirm the deletion.